 Then I brought up the vocal faders.
 For the room mic, I compressed the hell out of it to get as much room sound in there as possible, so that it’d essentially act as a reverb track, provided it sounds alright – this being only a rough mix to see what I’ve got to work with I wasn’t too worried yet about sounding totally awesome

-But anyway, in the interest of whetting people’s appetites (or turning them off ), here’s a little snippet.
+But anyway, in the interest of whetting people’s appetites (or turning them off :shock:), here’s a little snippet.